xwmario/Warez/README.md

 ## Direct Downloads

 ### Download Managers
-- [JDownloader2](http://www.jdownloader.org/home/index) :star2: JDownloader is a free, open-source download management tool with a huge community of developers that makes downloading as easy and fast as it should be.
+- [JDownloader2](http://www.jdownloader.org/home/index) JDownloader is a free, open-source download management tool with a huge community of developers that makes downloading as easy and fast as it should be.
 - [Internet Download Manager](https://www.internetdownloadmanager.com/) shareware download manager for Windows
 - [pyLoad](https://pyload.net/) Free and Open Source download manager written in Python and designed to be extremely lightweight, easily extensible and fully manageable via web

 ### DDL Tools
-- [youtube-dl](https://rg3.github.io/youtube-dl/) :star2: youtube-dl is a command-line program to download videos from YouTube.com and a few more sites.
+- [youtube-dl](https://rg3.github.io/youtube-dl/) YouTube-dl is a command-line program to download videos from YouTube.com and a few more sites.
 - [youtube-dl-gui](https://mrs0m30n3.github.io/youtube-dl-gui/) A cross platform front-end GUI of the popular youtube-dl written in wxPython
 - [YouTube MP3 Rip](https://youtubemp3.rip/) Download YouTube music videos as MP3 files without registration
-- [Leonflix](https://leonflix.net/) :star2: A multi-platform desktop app for finding movies and TV shows.
+- [Leonflix](https://leonflix.net/) A multi-platform desktop app for finding movies and TV shows.
 - [maulvi.github.io](https://maulvi.github.io/) Google Drive direct download link generator
 - [RapidLeech](https://github.com/Th3-822/rapidleech) a free server transfer script for use on various popular upload/download sites such as uploaded.net, Rapidgator.net and more than 127 others.
 - [megatools](https://github.com/megous/megatools) Open-source command line tools and C library (libmega) for accessing Mega.co.nz cloud storage.
 - [MegaCrypt.js](https://github.com/JohnDeved/megacrypt.js) MegaCrypt.js lets you share your Mega.nz files without actually having to share any Mega.nz links by encrypting them to create a secure proxy to your files.
 - [netclix](https://github.com/ston3o/netclix) A simple cli tool to get movie streaming premium links from VodLocker's API
-- [FilePursuit](https://filepursuit.com) :star2: FilePursuit provides a very powerful file indexing and search service allowing you to find a file among millions of files located on web servers.
+- [FilePursuit](https://filepursuit.com) FilePursuit provides a very powerful file indexing and search service allowing you to find a file among millions of files located on web servers.
 - [grayhatwarfare S3 bucket search](https://buckets.grayhatwarfare.com/) Not likely to find much with this one but interesting nonetheless
 - [annie](https://github.com/iawia002/annie) Fast, simple and clean video downloader
 - [aria2](https://aria2.github.io/) a lightweight multi-protocol & multi-source command-line download utility.